50+ Laptop Friendly Cafés in Berlin

 St. Oberholz

-Located in a 19th century building in the heart of Berlin, St. Oberholz is a mix of a chill Berlin coffee shop, and a busy and bustling working café.
-They're known for being one of the OG co-working spaces in Berlin, and they've transformed quite a bit over the years.
-Today you can find their main location at Rosenthaler Platz, and the second café at Zehdenicker Straße, with the final of the three being just down the street at Torstraße.
+Located in a 19th century building in the heart of Berlin, St. Oberholz has become one of Berlin’s most bustling coworking cafés.
+They're known for being one of the OG coworking spaces in Berlin, and they've transformed quite a bit over the years.
+Today you can find their main location at Rosenthaler Platz and the second café at Zehdenicker Straße.

-The Rosenthaler location has two floors, I have not visited the third location, but I occasionally opt for the Zehdenicker Straße location as it tends to be less busy, although there are less comfortable seating options since it’s much smaller, unless you purchase a co-working pass to get proper access to the whole space.
-The original location can get pretty busy, but it’s also quite spacious so I’ve always found a seat (head upstairs if you can’t find anything on the ground floor and come before noon to have more choices).
+The Rosenthaler location has two floors and although it can get quite busy, it is the largest of the three.
+The Zehdenicker location is much smaller, but they have an additional paid coworking space.
+The original location can get pretty busy, but it’s also quite spacious so I’ve always found a seat.
+I’d recommend heading upstairs if you can’t find anything on the ground floor and arriving before noon to guarantee a spot.
 The original location has pretty solid WiFi most of the time too.
-They were doing gated WiFi for awhile that required you to buy something new every two hours (not too big of a deal), but they’ve since ended this practice.
+They were only offering gated WiFi for a while that required you to buy something new every two hours, but they’ve since ended this practice.
+They had a location at Torstraße for a while too, but it closed down recently.

 Original: Rosenthaler Straße 72A | Mitte